cfinucane/ctf-writeups/tokyowesterns-2018/dec_dec_dec/README.md

 ![Control flow graph of function strlen_be7](images/strlen_be7.png "Control flow graph of function strlen_be7")

 Yikes!
-That's a lot to try to reverse.
+That's a lot to try to reverse, and that's only what fits on-screen.
 Let's see what we can do to avoid that kind of manual approach...

 ## Characterizing the encoding functions

 For `sub.strlen_860` and `sub.strlen_f59`, we tried some test inputs in radare2.
-We turn off ASLR for reproducability, and pass in something for arg1 to ensure that the program allocates a reasonably-sized buffer.
-(TODO)
+We turn off ASLR for reproducibility (so that things don't move around in memory each time we run the program), and pass in some non-empty value for `arg1` to ensure that the program allocates a reasonably-sized buffer for us to poke at.

 ```asm
 $ r2 -A -d -Raslr=no -Rarg1=AAAAAAA dec_dec_dec-c55c231bfbf686ab058bac2a56ce6cc49ae32fe086af499571e335c9f7417e5b